angelo-swe/claude-status-bar/README.md

 ### Permission detection is CLI-only

-The yellow "Awaiting permission" dot appears when Claude Code fires its permission *notification*, which it does in the **CLI**.
+🟡 The yellow "Awaiting permission" dot appears when Claude Code fires its permission *notification*, which it does in the **CLI**.
 The **Desktop app** doesn't emit that hook for its in-app permission prompts, so the dot won't show there, the icon just stays on the current tool (e.g. "Writing") while the prompt is open.
 Everything else (thinking, tools, the open/close lifecycle) works the same in both.
-And if you run on **auto / bypass mode**, permission prompts never happen anyway, so this is a non-issue.

 ## Requirements

 - macOS 12+
 - [Claude Code](https://claude.com/claude-code) (CLI or the Desktop app)
-- Node.js (used by the lightweight hook scripts)
+- Node.js (used by the hook scripts)

 ## Install